sherrymax/adf-custom-examples/adf-dpw-solution-to-upload-content-to-ACS/readme.md

-#### Develop a Digital Process Workspace solution for uploading content directly to ACS without storing the uploaded content in APS.
+#### Develop a Digital Process Workspace solution for uploading content directly to ACS and bypassing APS.

 ### Use-Case / Requirement
 The documents uploaded as part of process instances should not be stored as part of APS process data.
 These documents should directly be uploaded to ACS.